finom/use-change/README.md

 ### `useSilent`

-Supports 100% the same overload as `useChange` does but returns `value` and doesn't trigger component re-render when property value is changed.
-This is the "silent brother" of `useValue`.
+Supports 100% the same overload as `useChange` does but returns `value` and **doesn't trigger component re-render** when property value is changed.
+This is the "silent twin" of `useValue`.

 ```ts
 const value = useSilent((store: RootStore) => store.foo.bar, 'key');
 ```

 It's used for cases if you want to get something unchengeable.
-A good example is store methods: they don't need to get their property descriptor to be changed.
+A good example is store methods: they don't need to get their property descriptor to be modified.

 ```js
 // ./store.ts